How Does A Spiritual Awakening Start?

 I struggled to hold down a job for the long term.
 I would master it and then get bored and move on.
 I struggled to be understood by friends, family, partners and colleagues in the workplace.
 I was often frustrated and felt like a square peg trying to fit into a round hole.
 Trying to be what I was supposed to be so I could be happy.

 In my 30s as I realised I could not keep living my life like this for the next 50 years and started searching for more.
 This took me down a path of personal development and new ideas.
 I realised that life could be so much bigger and more than what I had been told.
 I began to see the light.

 For another 6 or 7 years, I bounced between the light and the dark, seeing the good and the bad.
 The dark always overshadowed it as I tried to extract myself from the human-made systems of reality.
 I knew I had a mission to help people, and I kept trying to move into this work.
-I did not realise I had to help myself, complete my evolution and embody the experience before I could help others do the same.
+I did not realise I had to help myself, complete my evolution and to an extent embody the experience before I could help others do the same.